Compare and Contrast Essay Outline: 3 Approaches & 5 Tips

 Second Body Paragraph (Differences): Discuss the differences between the two subjects.

-"The iPhone stands out for its user-friendly interface and seamless integration with other Apple products, while the Galaxy offers a higher level of customization and a more affordable price range."
+"The iPhone stands out for its user-friendly interface and close integration with other Apple products, while the Galaxy offers a higher level of customization and a more affordable price range."

 Conclusion: Summarize the main similarities and differences and restate the thesis.